thindil/bob/README.md

 entered during executing Bob command.
 For example, `$2` means second argument after Bob command name.
-Thus if you enter: `bob dosomething one two`, `$2` will be replaced by word `two`. `$` and any alphanumeric character(s) means environment variable with that name, available durning executing this Bob command.
+Thus if you enter: `bob dosomething one two`, `$2` will be replaced by word `two`. `$` and any alphanumeric character(s) means environment variable with that name, available during executing this Bob command.
 In this example, it is variable `$DIRECTORY`.
 For more advanced, real life example, look at it own *.bob.yml* file.